projekt-wolkenschloss/wolkenschloss/docs/deployment.md

 The user should have two options:

-A. Creating a bootable drive with a pre-configured Wolkenschloss image via another computer
+A. Creating a bootable drive with a pre-configured Wolkenschloss image via another computer that then installs itself once booted

-B. Creating a bootable drive with a standard NixOS image and then installing Wolkenschloss
+B. Creating a bootable drive with a standard NixOS image and then installing Wolkenschloss manually

 ### Option A: Booting and installing Wolkenschloss

+The basic idea is to use any computer and an sd card or usb drive to create a bootable image.
+The removable media is then used to boot the target machine and install Wolkenschloss automatically.

 #### How it works